kolesa-team/servicectx/README.md

 #### Dynamic routing: replacing branch name in URL

-One typical use-case for custom context is a dynamic replacement of branch names in URLs.
+Another typical scenario is dynamic replacement of branch names in URLs.
 The library offers a helper function to make URLs easily configurable:

 * Say, the project calls `http://billing-main` by default, where `main` is a branch name.
 * We propose to store that address as `http://billing-$branch` instead, where `$branch` is a placeholder to be replaced.